+C. ALLEGATION

-C. On May 23, 2003, in California Casualty Insurance v.
+On May 23, 2003, in California Casualty Insurance v.
 Cindy Renee Metheny, et al., No. RIC 373045, you orally informed counsel of your ruling on the plaintiff's Motion for Summary Judgment.

 On or about November 3, 2003, you received a proposed Order Granting Motion for Summary Judgment.
+Admit that appeal was dismissed for the reasons stated in the document.

+Admit proposed order was received sometime after November 3, 2003.

 In early June 2004, Presiding Judge Miller directed you to resolve a number of outstanding orders, including the Motion for Summary Judgment in this case.

 On or before June 9, 2004, you signed an Order Granting Motion for Summary Judgment and, with the intention of backdating the document to December 31, 2003, erroneously dated the document December 31, 2004.

 On June 9, 2004, you gave the Order Granting Motion for Summary Judgment to Arethia Floore, a courtroom assistant who was filling in for Tonia Bealer, and asked her to process it.
+Admit order was signed before June 9, 2004.
+Deny order was signed on June 9, 2004.
+Deny backdating signature on the order.
+The order was signed on or about December 31, 2003.
+Admit December 31, 2003 was erroneously written for December 31, 2004 on the order.
+Deny any intention of backdating.

+D. ALLEGATION

-D. On or about February 9, 2004, in Edwin Sharp v.
-Bitelli, S.P.A., et al., No. RIC 351678, you took under submission the defendants' Motion for Summary Judgment or in the Alternative for Summary Adjudication.
+On or about February 9, 2004, in Edwin Sharp v.
+Bitelli, S.P.A., et al., Admit.

+No. RIC 351678, you took under submission the defendants' Motion for Summary Judgment or in the Alternative Summary Adjudication.

 On June 7, 2004, Presiding Judge Miller directed that your paycheck be withheld due to the fact that the motion had been pending and undetermined for over 90 days after it had been submitted for decision.

-On or before June 9, 2004, you completed and signed Rulings on Defendants Bitelli, S.p.A. and Mecom Equipment's Alternative Motions for Summary Judgment and/or Summary Adjudication, backdated the document to May 10, 2004, file-stamped it May 14, 2004, and left it for Tonia Bealer to process.
-When Ms. Bealer brought to your attention the discrepancy between the file-stamped date and the date on the signature page, you responded that you wanted the document dated May 10, 2004.
+On or before June 9, 2004, you completed and signed Rulings on Defendants Bitelli, S.p.A. and Mecom Equipment's Alternative Motions for Summary Judgment and/or Summary Adjudication, backdated the document to May 10, 2004, filed-stamped it May 14, 2004, and left it for Tonia Bealer to process.

+When Ms. Bealer brought to your attention the discrepancy between the file-stamped date and the date on the Admit.